nualagr/dargan-health-foods/TESTING.md

 &#9745; Edit my account information.

-Site members have access to their Profile/My Account page through the links provided in the navbar and in the footer 'Quick Links' section.
+Site members have access to their 'My Account' page through the links provided in the navbar and in the footer 'Quick Links' section.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-account-dropdown-logged-in-mobile-device.png "Screenshot of the Log Out link within the Account dropdown on a mobile device.")

 <br>

-These links bring a site member to their personal My Account page where they have access to their Account Details, Address Book, Order History, Product Reviews and Blog Comments.
+These links bring a site member to their personal 'My Account' page where they have access to their 'Account Details', 'Address Book', 'Order History', 'Product Reviews' and 'Blog Comments'.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-account-my-details-tablet-device.png "Screenshot of the My Account page on a tablet device.")